In woodworking, we often use power tools like the circular saw.

 Beyond those two obvious possible causes, there are other general saw use causes to consider, including a frayed cord, or in the case of cordless, a weak battery charge, or a blade setting that is not deep enough to cut the workpiece.

 However, you also don’t want to set the depth of the blade more than ¼ inch below the piece you are cutting.
 Too much blade will become exposed to wood, and the blade can get stuck.

 Proper use can also be a culprit causing your circular saw to stop mid-cut.
-Make sure you are moving the saw in a straight line or using a jig to keep the cut straight.
+Make sure you move the saw in a straight line or use a jig to keep the cut straight.
 If you begin veering or angling from a straight cut, the blade will be caught in the kerf and pinched, with the wood pressing against it, and it will simply stop.

 Another proper use issue is cutting a material the saw is not intended to cut or cutting something the saw is simply not powerful enough to cut.
 Again, this goes back to reading the manufacturer’s manual carefully.

 Why Does My Circular Saw Kickback at The End of A Cut?

 We know that kickback happens when the blade is pinched or the saw stalls suddenly in the wood, and the saw gets driven back at you.
 As a safety precaution, never stand directly behind the circular saw when cutting; stand to the side.

 The solution is to make sure the blade doesn’t get pinched.
 Keep the blade sharp, and don’t force it through the cut.
 Just like in the kitchen, when using a chef’s knife – let the knife do the work for a clean and easy cut.
 Let the blade of your circular saw do the work and move it smoothly and slowly through the cut.